bambina/interview_crash_course_dsa/README.ja.md

 - **Subsequence**: A sequence of characters that can be derived from another string by deleting zero or more characters, without changing the order of the remaining characters.
   _Example_: `"ace"` is a subsequence of `"abcde"`.

+- **Monotonic**: (of a function or quantity) varying in such a way that it either never decreases or never increases.
+In other words, the values move in only one direction — either non-decreasing (never going down) or non-increasing (never going up).
+Equal values are allowed in both cases.
+_Example_: `[1, 2, 2, 3]` is non-decreasing; `[5, 4, 4, 2]` is non-increasing.